nathan-gardner/SECON2023Robot/Documentation/Signoffs/Fatima-signoff-vision.md

 ![image](https://user-images.githubusercontent.com/112428796/203214738-1178d2db-62f4-489b-8cfd-b6a167bece1f.png)

 Above is the state machine representation for the sensor circuit showing the times each of the states will take.
 For the majority of the time, the sensor will be in the states idle, RGCB ADC and RGCB INIT after the startup.
 Detection will take a maximum of 616.4 ms. This is the most time critical application of the color sensor.
 The second application of the color sensor is pointed towards the ground, and this sample rate will also be sufficient for this application as well.
 We need to gain meaningful samples, with the robots maximum speed of $0.2023\ \frac{m}{s}$, the robot samples per distance traveled will be $0.2023\ \frac{m}{s} * 0.6164\ s = 0.125\ m = 125\ mm$.
 The robot for this reason will need to be slowed down from max speed in order to get fine enough samples when we know that we are indeed above the blue duck pond in order to deliver the corral precisely.
 The speed levels will be designed into the control encodings for the locomotion system.

+### Sensor communication protocols availability (USART, SPI, I2C)

+All of these sensor use I2C, which is a very common communication protocol which allows for many devices on a single bus.
+Both of our controller models support I2C communication.

 # Electrical Schematics